MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 	- **Verb Placement**: In this sentence the verb ("besuchen") must come directly after the subject ("wir") in a main clause

+Wohin / where to
+	Wohin bist du Biergarten ? - where ist your bear garden Welchen which
+	Welchen Sitz möchten sie gern?

+Tagebuch Diary
+Schreibe write